stallings/employee-api/README.md

 * Password Protection for skill ratings

 ## To Do ##

-* Add level checks by checking direct reports in key
-* Use project names as _id?
+* Change checkAuth for checkUserAuth checkProjectAuth?
 * Add an option to find by fullname http://localhost:5000/users/search/Nina Pulgar (don't forget to add %'s for spaces etc
-* Add resources to change Employee Name
+* Add utility script to Employee Name _id
-* Add resource to change Project Name?
+* Add utility script to Project Name _id
-* Change all the Mongoose find() to use lean()
-* Org chart functionality: who is your manager, who are your direct reports
+* Org chart generator